Ervin Kurti

-Ervin Kurti (Ервин Курти; born 29 March 1995) is a Serbian professional footballer who plays as a forward for German club Türksport Kempten.
+Ervin Kurti (Ервин Курти; born 29 March 1995) is a Serbian footballer of Albanian origin who plays as a midfielder for German amateur side SpVgg 1906 Haidhausen.

 Club career

 Early career

-Kurti started playing football in one of the famous football schools in Mitrovica, Bardhi Football School, he was part of all team levels of the school from youth to junior, he besides being was part of Bardhi Football School, he was part even of Trepça (2013–2017), FK Jošanica (2017–2019; 2019–2020) and Sloga Sjenica (2019).
+Kurti started playing football at Kosovan club Bardhi, one of the famous football schools in Mitrovica and was part of all team levels from youth to junior, he besides being was part of Bardhi, he was part even of Trepça (2013–2017), FK Jošanica (2017–2019; 2019–2020) and Sloga Sjenica (2019).

 Novi Pazar

 On 26 July 2020, Kurti joined Serbian SuperLiga side Novi Pazar, on a one-year contract and received squad number 8.
 Six days later, he made his debut in a 3–0 away defeat against Red Star Belgrade after coming on as a substitute at 64th minute in place of Mirza Delimeđac.